fparyani/cellpose_4d/README.md

 ## Argument Description

-`czi_file` file directory for where relevant czi files are placed.
+`--czi_file` file directory for where relevant czi files are placed.
 If there are multiple it will stitch them to together into one movie

-`output_dir` is where you want the masks to be saved
+`--output_dir` is where you want the masks to be saved

-`embryo_name` is a name you give to the file to be saved
+`--embryo_name` is a name you give to the file to be saved

-`kernel` determines the size of the kernel to apply over x,y plane
+`--kernel` determines the size of the kernel to apply over x,y plane

-`cellpose_model` determines which model to run, by default it is `nuclei` but optional arguments include `cyto` which runs the cytoplasm model.
+`--cellpose_model` determines which model to run, by default it is `nuclei` but optional arguments include `cyto` which runs the cytoplasm model.
 Optional argument

-`z_compression` determines which compression to z_stack compression to apply.
+`--z_compression` determines which compression to z_stack compression to apply.
 Options are `mean`, `max` , or `all` for both

-`cellpose_model_dimension` is the CellPose model to run, can do either `2D` or `3D`
+`--cellpose_model_dimension` is the CellPose model to run, can do either `2D` or `3D`

 ## Usage Example